Mary K. Grace, M.Ed., Executive Director

 Barbara joined PLL 3 years ago bringing with her over 45 years of managerial and bookkeeping experience.
 For over 29 of those years she worked wearing many different hats at an advertising based franchise company.
 With her passion for helping people she was thrilled to become part of the Non-Profit sector.
 An added benefit to this was working with an amazing group of people who are dedicated to enriching the lives of children.
 She lives in Warren with her high school sweetheart and husband of 50 years and is surrounded by her loving family, friends and 2 beautiful grandchildren.

 Karen Weeks joined Partnerships for Literacy and Learning in October of 2019 after retiring from a 35 year career in teaching and school administration.
 Karen taught in elementary classrooms although the majority of her career was in special education, with a specific focus on literacy instruction.
 She was a district level Director of Special Education and her last years were with her favorite age level student, as a principal at a middle school.
 Middle school students keep you young!
-Karen has served on the board at the Lamoille Restorative Center for 5 years and most recently on the Healthy Lamoille Valley steering committee.
-She’s enjoying working with PLL as well as hanging out with both her husband and her favorite knitting “work in progress”.
+Karen has served on the board at the Lamoille Restorative Center for many years.
+She’s enjoying working with PLL as well as spending time with her husband, two grown daughters and 9 grandchildren.